Input Invex Neural Network: Methodology

 \begin{proposition} Modifying invex function as shown in \textbf{proposition~\ref{prop:proposition_1}} for $N$ iterations, starting with non-linear $g_i(\mathbf{x})$ and after each iteration, setting $f_{i+1}(x) = h_i(x)$ can approximate any invex function. \end{proposition}

-The minima $\mathbf{x^*}$ used in Proposition~\ref{prop:proposition_2} is the centroid of the invex function in input space which can be easily visualized.
+The minima $\mathbf{x^*}$ used in Proposition~\ref{prop:proposition_2} is the centroid of the invex function in input space which can be easily represented or visualized similar to a data point.
 The motivations, intuitions and proof for these Propositions are in Appendix~\ref{appendix:invex_gcgp_proofs}.

 \textbf{Gradient Clipped Gradient Penalty (GC-GP):} This is our idea to constrain the input gradient value that is later used to construct invex neural network using the above Propositions~\ref{prop:proposition_1}, \ref{prop:proposition_2}, \ref{prop:proposition_3}. \\ \textit{Gradient Penalty:} To penalize the points which violate the projected gradient constraint, we modify the Lipschitz penalty~\citep{petzka2018regularization}.
 We create a smooth penalty based on the function shown in Figure~\ref{fig:pipeline_gc_gp} and Equation~\ref{eqn:gradient_clip}.
 We use the smooth-l1 loss function on top of it for the penalty.
 This helps the optimizer to have a smooth gradient and helps in optimization.
 It is modified to regularize the projected gradient as well in our II-NN.\\